Codeception/Codeception/docs/12-ParallelExecution.md

 ## Conclusion

 Codeception does not provide tools for parallel test execution.
 This is a complex task and solutions may vary depending on a project.
-We use [Robo](http://robo.li) task runner as an external tool to perform all required steps.
+We can use Docker rto run and isolate tasks and [Robo](http://robo.li) as task runner.
 To prepare our tests to be executed in parallel we use Codeception features of dynamic groups and environments.
 To do even more we can create Extensions and Group classes to perform dynamic configuration depending on a test process.